shahla4539/Pewlett-Hackard-Analysis/README.md

 * How many positions Pewlett Hackard needs to fill?
 * determine the number of retiring employees per title?
 * Identify employees who are eligible to participate in a mentorship program?
-The purpose of the new analysis is well defined.
-(3 pt)

 ## Results: